 Follow our step-by-step guide to become part of the most comprehensive science communication program in North America!
 For more information or advice about applying to the program process please contact the Director of the program, Dr. Chantal Barriault (firstname.lastname@example.org).

 - Notify Chantal Barriault (email@example.com) of your intent to apply

 - Set up a Graduate Studies Application account on Laurentian University's Website

-- Prepare and collect all your application materials
+- Prepare and collect all of your application materials:

 *Ontario students may send e-transcripts through the Ontario Universities Application Centre (OUAC).
 Applicants who have attended postsecondary institutions outside North America must have their foreign transcripts assessed by World Education Services (WES).
 We require a WES Credential Evaluation Report, including a Course-by-Course Analysis.
 WES evaluations must be sent directly to the Office of Admissions directly from WES and received by the application deadline.